Early Childhood Special Education (M.S.T., on campus and online)

-The master’s degree program in early childhood/early childhood special education is an integrated, dual-certificate program that leads to endorsement for New York State teacher certification as an early childhood teacher and as a teacher of children with disabilities in early childhood education (birth–grade 2) and two master’s degrees.
+The master’s degree program in early childhood/early childhood special education is an integrated, dual-certificate program that leads to endorsement for New York State teacher certification as an early childhood teacher and as a teacher of children with disabilities in early childhood education (birth–grade two).
 Student teaching experience is required in regular and special education settings over two semesters.

 This program is approved by the Council for Exceptional Children (CEC) and NAEYC (National Association for Education of Young Children).

 Applicants to all early childhood programs must meet the general requirements for admission to the Graduate School of Education and the requirements for admission to initial teacher education programs.
 In addition, applicants for any of the early childhood programs must have

 - an undergraduate degree in one of the liberal arts or sciences.
 For example, English, American, or comparative literature; mathematics; an area of science; modern languages; media studies; women’s studies; political science; computer science; information science; communications; history; sociology; anthropology; economics; the arts; or psychology;

 - college-level study in the following general education core areas: artistic expression, concepts in history and social sciences, a language other than English, scientific and mathematical processes, written analysis, and expression and communication;